s12mcOvO/REDMI-Watch5-esim-Unofficial-ROM/README.md

 ### How to use it?

-1.Download the lastest source codes releases zip.
+1.Download the rom edition that you want in Release page.

 2.**DO NOT UNPACK THE ZIP** and install the AstroBox or other Mi Watch controller.